TechR10n/pdfrag/eval_code.md

 def process_pdfs(directory_path: str) -> pd.DataFrame:
     """
-    Process all PDFs in a directory.
+    Process all PDFs in a directory by scanning, creating a DataFrame, and extracting text.

-    Args:
+    This function orchestrates the PDF processing pipeline:
+    1. Scans the directory for PDF files.
+    2. Creates a DataFrame from the PDF file information.
+    3. Extracts text from each PDF and adds it to the DataFrame.
+    4. Logs statistics about the extracted text lengths.
+    5. Logs a warning if any PDFs have no extractable text.

+    Parameters:
-        directory_path: Path to the directory containing PDF files
+    directory_path (str): Path to the directory containing PDF files.

     Returns:
-        DataFrame with PDF information and extracted text
+    pd.DataFrame: A DataFrame with PDF information and extracted text.

+    Example:
+    >>> df = process_pdfs('/path/to/directory')
+    >>> print(df.head())
     """
     # Scan directory for PDFs
     pdf_files = scan_directory(directory_path)